DecentLabs/ethereum-lupi/docs/devenv.md

  * improve/automate build & deploy
  * geth testnet commandline security check (`--unlock 0` vs. ``--rpccorsdomain "*"``)
  * dockerize privatechain (Dockerfiles + docker-compose config)
+ * Could we connect to INFURA with `geth`?
+So we wouldn't need to wait for testnet to sync before every deploy

 # Testing
 `truffle test`
 make sure you are:
 * running testrpc with_ `npm run testrpc:start` or
-* private chain with `./privatechain/runprivatechain.sh`
+* private chain with `cd privatechain;  ./runprivatechain.sh`
+  _Note: some tests are failing on privatechain (see [issues](https://github.com/DecentLabs/ethereum-lupi/issues)) and it runs for ages_